 Find out more about SP Group’s sustainability initiatives and projects here.

 Centralised cooling and heating solutions are key enablers in SP Group’s commitment to create a low carbon, smart energy future.
 These efficient systems enable districts and townships, in Singapore and China, to achieve their sustainability objectives.

 SP Group operates the world’s largest underground district cooling network at Marina Bay, Singapore.
 The network centralises the production of chilled water to provide air-conditioning to prime buildings in the district.
-This innovative system saves energy, equipment capacity, space and cost, helping customers to achieve energy savings of more than 40 per cent.
+This innovative system saves energy, equipment capacity, space and cost, and helps the district to reduce its carbon emissions by up to 20,000 tons annually.

 Our expertise and technology have since been adopted in China, where we provide district cooling and heating solutions.
 SP Group operates the facility at Raffles City Chongqing, the largest shopping mall in Chongqing to supply chilled water for air-conditioning.
 We are also partnering the Sino-Singapore Guangzhou Knowledge City (GKC) to develop district cooling and heating solutions for the upcoming Knowledge Tower.
 We will continue to expand our presence in Chongqing, Guangzhou and Shanghai through further partnerships and collaborations.